Alowis/postloss-Spattern/README.md

-# postloss-Spattern: A data mining based tool for mapping spatial patterns of tree cover loss
+# postloss-Spattern: A data mining based tool for mapping spatial patterns of tree cover loss and POS

 Data mining based tool for mapping spatial patterns of tree cover loss according to Terra-i and Global Forest Change (GFC) datasets .

 If you use this repository consider citing:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3551089.svg)](https://doi.org/10.5281/zenodo.3551089)

 The tool can be executed using the demo data (inside the repository folder).

 ## Documentation
 A detailed step by step guide is under preparation.
 Meanwhile, theory and hands-on slides are provided inside the repository folder.